Waterfowl Hunting Information and Season Setting Input

 Daily bag limits for ducks are the maximum allowed for ducks during the regular season and two/day for geese.
 Junior hunters must be fully licensed and registered with HIP (see link for HIP above; a federal duck stamp is not required for 12-15 year-olds).
 The junior hunter must be accompanied by a licensed adult hunter (including current HIP registration and duck stamp) in accordance with all New York State regulations.
 Only the junior hunter may take birds on these days, unless the respective regular season is open.

-Migratory game bird hunting regulations are set by the Federal government in late summer and final waterfowl seasons and bag limits are announced in September.
-Be sure to visit the Waterfowl Hunting Seasons page or review the Waterfowl Hunting Seasons and Regulations Guide (see link above) prior to going afield.
+Migratory game bird hunting regulations are set by the Federal government in the spring and final waterfowl seasons and bag limits are announced in July.
+Be sure to visit the Waterfowl Hunting Seasons page or review the Waterfowl Hunting Seasons and Regulations Guide prior to going afield.

 - Waterfowl Season Input - DEC invites waterfowl hunters to submit recommendations for the dates of future waterfowl hunting seasons to regional Waterfowl Season Task Forces or DEC's waterfowl season-setting team.

-- Rationale for Waterfowl Hunting Seasons - The Waterfowl Hunter Task Forces for each zone provided recommendations for duck season and youth waterfowl hunting dates, and they provided the following rationale for those dates.
+- 2017-18 Waterfowl Task Force Meeting Summaries and Rationale - The Waterfowl Hunter Task Forces for each zone provided recommendations for duck season and youth waterfowl hunting dates, and they provided the following rationale for those dates.

 - Road Boundary Descriptions for Goose Hunting Areas - Descriptions of New York State's Goose hunting areas based on road boundary descriptions rather than Wildlife Management Units.

-- Duck Hunting on Oak Orchard and Tonawanda - Hunters who would like to hunt ducks on Oak Orchard and Tonawanda must have a permit for Opening Day and the first weekend
+- Waterfowl Hunting on Oak Orchard and Tonawanda - Hunters who would like to hunt waterfowl on Oak Orchard and Tonawanda must have a permit for Opening Day and the first weekend